 Yes, Safari Supports WebGL… [Reason] Why do I want to enable WebGL in Safari on Mac OS X.. well to view the Shader Toy made by Inigo QuilezÂ of course… [/Reason]

 After a little searching here and there I found a few sites saying that Mac doesn’t support WebGL.. this of course is not true.
 After a little further digging it is possible to enable it.
-After a few searches, I found a way to solve my operating system problem, then I was able to play spinathon at google browser without any problems.
+After a few searches, I found a way to solve my browser issue without any problems.
 I’m using an Apple iMac with Snow Leopard (currently at version 10.6.5) and this is what I did to get it working…

 There are a couple of methods to do this I initially used the nightly webkit but eventually found chrome was easier.
 One thing for sure is that WebGL is a heck of a lot faster in Chrome than in Safari, especially with multiple windows.
 So I still recommend using Google Chrome over Safari for WebGL stuff on Mac.